splunk/observability-workshop/docs/oncall/optional/sfx_integrations.md

 ![Endpoint](../../images/oncall/endpoint.png)

-This would be used when configuring the VictorOps Integration within the SignalFx UI if it had not already been enabled.
+This would be used when configuring the VictorOps Integration within the Splunk UI if it had not already been enabled.

 ## 2. Enable VictorOps Integration within SignalFx

-In the SignalFx UI navigate to **Integrations** and use the search feature to find the VictorOps integration.
+In the Splunk UI navigate to **Integrations** and use the search feature to find the VictorOps integration.

 !!! danger "Do not create a new integration!"
     Please do not create additional VictorOps integrations if one already exists, it will not break anything but simply creates extra clean up work after the workshop has completed.
 The aim of this part of the lab was to show you how you would go about configuring the Integration if it was not already enabled.